jamespericles/Homework-06/README.md

 ### <a name="Technologies-Used"></a>Technologies Used

-This project utilized HTML, CSS, and Javascript languages and ajax call functions to retrieve the appropriate information from the API, while also parsing the JSON object returned to it.
+This project utilized HTML, CSS, Javascript languages, and ajax call functions to retrieve the appropriate information from the API, while also parsing the JSON object returned to it.

 ### <a name="Usage"></a>Usage